 - Fine Assist lets you know when you are fined.
-You also get up to 50% discount for traffic fines through the service.

 - Protect Me is a mobile panic button.
 It can operate from anywhere and at any time.
 Once activated, the nearest security organisation will come to your aid.
 This benefit extends to family members who live with you.

 - ID Protect is an alert that activates when someone attempts a fraudulent activity using your identity.